-1 credit (30 hours) In this course, students will learn the importance of ethical and legal aspects for working in a salon in the beauty industry in Puerto Rico.
+In this course, students will learn the importance of ethical and legal aspects for working in a salon in the beauty industry in Puerto Rico.
 They will learn strategies for having a stable and prosperous business, preparing them to understand the factors they should be aware of when opening a business or applying for a job interview.

-CULINARY ARTS CONCEPTS AND SAFETY CAC 001
+CAC 001 CULINARY ARTS CONCEPTS AND SAFETY

-3 credits (90 hours) This course discusses basic concepts related to the culinary arts, as well as the responsibilities of the culinary arts professional.
+This course discusses basic concepts related to the culinary arts, as well as the responsibilities of the culinary arts professional.
 The course covers the history of gastronomy, its vocabulary, the utensils and equipment used, and kitchen organization.
 Students learn about food preparation techniques, measurements, texture, consistency, food yield, and modern cooking methods.
 Students study food handling, manipulation, and hygiene.
 Additionally, students discuss health laws and regulations in the hospitality industry related to food handling, safety concepts, contamination, and disease.
 Government agencies responsible for public health are also identified.